 Bake Your Turkey the Easy Way

 These days, I take the easy way out and use a Nesco Roasting Pan to make the turkey.
 I have one big enough to cook a 20-pound turkey.
 You make it the same way whether it is in the oven or in a roaster on top of the counter.

-If you don’t use the free-standing roaster, you will need a large covered roasting pan with a lid.
-The rack is also helpful because you can lift the turkey out easily.
+If you don't use the free-standing roaster, you will need a large covered roasting pan with a lid.
+A lift-out rack is also helpful because you can lift the turkey out easily.

 We generally eat the legs during our meal, keep some sliced breast meat in the refrigerator, send some home with the kids, and freeze the rest.
 It lasts us a couple of months.
 And I absolutely love turkey sandwiches.
 Don't you?